The Lockman-SpReSO project. Description, target selection, observations and preliminary results

-In order to further characterise the scope of Lockman-SpReSO, basic parameters such as stellar mass and luminosity are essential.
-One of the most common ways to obtain them is by using SED fits to derive, from models that best fit, the physical properties of the objects.
-In the work of \cite{Shirley2019}, the authors performed a unification of the fields studied by Herschel (1270 deg$^2$ and 170 million objects) and produced a general catalogue (HELP).
-In addition, they carried out SED fitting studies on this catalogue to determine the properties of the objects using a previously determined photometric redshift.
+In order to further characterize the scope of Lockman-SpReSO, basic parameters such as stellar mass and luminosity are essential.
+One of the most common ways to obtain them is by using SED fits to derive the physical properties of the objects from best-fit models.
+In the work of \cite{Shirley2019}, the authors performed a unification of the fields studied by \textit{Herschel} (1270 deg$^2$ and 170 million objects) and produced a general catalogue (HELP).
+In addition, they carried out SED-fitting studies on this catalogue \citep{Malek2018} to determine the properties of the objects using a previously determined photometric redshift \citep{Duncan2018}.

-Spectroscopic redshift gives us the advantage that, for a chosen cosmology, we know the distance of the object, which is very important for SED fitting and translation of rest-frame models to the observed wavelength accurately.
-Thus, a SED fitting process was carried out to take advantage of the good photometric coverage collected in \citetalias{Fotopoulou2012} plus the FIR information at 24, 100 and 160 $\rm \mu$m, together with the spectroscopic redshift determined in this study.
+Spectroscopic redshift gives us the advantage that, for a chosen cosmology, we know the distance of the object, which is very important for SED fitting and accurate translation of rest-frame models to the observed wavelength.
+Thus, a SED-fitting process was carried out to take advantage of the good photometric coverage collected in \citetalias{Fotopoulou2012}, plus the FIR information at 24, 100 and 160 $\rm \mu$m, together with the spectroscopic redshift determined in this study.